Course guide of Field and Particle Theory (26711C2)

 Objectives (Expressed as expected learning outcomes)

-- Learn how to compute observables that allow to compare experimental data with theoretical predictions in particles physics.
+• Learn how to compute observables that allow to compare experimental data with theoretical predictions in particle physics.

 Detailed syllabus